This summary explores tornadoes from February 1, 1955. They are not a part of the official SPC Database.

 Time 1445.
 Path length of 2 miles.
 Max width was 100 yards.
 25 injuries.
 Rating of F2.

 Moved E, passing north of Lewisburg.
 A plantation school between Olive Branch and Lewisburg was destroyed.
 The teacher and two students were killed.
 This tornado is also not on official lists.

 We plotted Lewisburg and Olive Branch on the map.
 Path unknown.

 Newspapers.com is a wonderful source for historical narratives.
 I reviewed several articles, and here is some of the information found.
 There were so many devastating stories from these tornadoes but also stories of heroism.
 This is just a small sampling of what I found:

 From the Clarion-Ledger, 02 Feb 1955, Wed, Page 1

-- Main tornado, “a full-blown giant” hit the Commerce Landing, MS area.
+- The main tornado, “a full-blown giant,” hit the Commerce Landing, MS area.

-- Approx 45 houses most of them tenant building on the Leatherman and Abbay plantations were destroyed.
+- Approximately 45 houses, most of them tenant buildings on the Leatherman and Abbay plantations, were destroyed.

-- Red Cross said ~100 were injured in both town
+- Red Cross said ~100 were injured in both towns.

 - “Officials asked the 3rd Army to send 100 cots and 280 blankets from its Memphis storehouses.”